EfthymiosCosta/efthymioscosta.github.io/_publications/costa2024_dibmix.md

 collection: publications
 category: preprints
 permalink: /publication/costa2024_dibmix
 abstract: "In this paper, we present an information-theoretic method for clustering mixed-type data, that is, data consisting of both continuous and categorical variables.
-The method is a variant of the Deterministic Information Bottleneck algorithm which optimally compresses the data while retaining relevant information about the underlying structure.
-We compare the performance of the proposed method to that of three well-established clustering methods (KAMILA, K-Prototypes, and Partitioning Around Medoids with Gower's dissimilarity) on simulated and real-world datasets.
-The results demonstrate that the proposed approach represents a competitive alternative to conventional clustering techniques under specific conditions."  # Abstract
+The proposed approach is built on the deterministic variant of the Information Bottleneck algorithm, designed to optimally compress data while preserving its relevant structural information.
+We evaluate the performance of our method against four well-established clustering techniques for mixed-type data -- KAMILA, K-Prototypes, Factor Analysis for Mixed Data with K-Means, and Partitioning Around Medoids using Gower's dissimilarity -- using both simulated and real-world datasets.
+The results highlight that the proposed approach offers a competitive alternative to traditional clustering techniques, particularly under specific conditions where heterogeneity in data poses significant challenges."  # Abstract
-date: 2024-08-07
+date: 2024-12-13
 venue: 'arXiv preprint'
 abbr: "Cluster Analysis"
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'